 Our pediatric physical therapy residency mission is to enhance the lives of children through excellence in patient care by providing expertise in pediatric physical therapy in a comprehensive learning environment in multiple medical settings.

-- Meet the needs of APTA and the community by developing advanced practitioners of pediatric physical therapy.
+- To meet the needs of the community by developing advanced practitioners of pediatric physical therapy

 The pediatric physical therapy residency is a clinically focused program with curriculum based on the pediatric DRP.